 One of the main benefits of blogging is that it contributes massively to establishing yourself as an expert in your field.
 You can, of course, only do that if you go deep into your subject.

-So, you probably have to go into a lot more detail than you might feel comfortable about, especially at the beginning.
+So, you probably have to go into a lot more detail than you might feel comfortable with, especially at the beginning.
 The thing is though, with blogging as with most other content marketing tools, you can’t give away too much.
 In a previous article, I wrote about the worry that some people might have about giving away too much free content.
 The basic take-away is, don’t worry about it.
 If you want to know why, please re-read the article.

 Now that we have clarified the bit that might be stopping you, how much should you write?
 That depends on how much you know to be honest.
 If you are an expert on your subject and you want to be known as such, let people in.
 Tell them all the why and the sum total of the what around your subject.
 This will give you tons of material for your blog posts.